 NHA contends that "[a]n entity's status as a nonprofit and/or tax-exempt organization bears no relationship to the quality of a certifying organization or the programs and services it provides."
 (NHA Petition for Rulemaking p.
 4).
-Instead, NHA recommends that the Board require each certifying organization to obtain accreditation from the National Commission for Certifying Agencies (NCCA), which is a division of the Institute for Credentialing Excellence.
+Instead, NHA states that requiring each certifying organization to obtain accreditation from the National Commission for Certifying Agencies (NCCA), which is the accrediting body of the Institute for Credentialing Excellence, and undergo psychometric program evaluations will be a better indicator of legitimacy, rather than putting value on the organizations' status as nonprofit/tax-exempt.